ioquatix/activerecord-migrations/README.md

 	ActiveRecord::Base.configurations = {
 		# This key must be a string or it will not be matched by ActiveRecord:
 		'development' => {
-			'adapter' => 'sqlite3',
+			# Using symbols for keys is fixed by this gem.
-			# This key must be a string or rake tasks will fail (e.g. each_current_configuration fails):
+			adapter: => 'sqlite3',
-			'database' => 'db/development.db'
+			database: => 'db/development.db'
 		}
 	}